 This strand explores different kinds of spaces and places and the many connections between them.
 It embraces work on the movement and exchange of people, materials and ideas across spaces, whether through migration, trade, or conflict.
-It also engages with research examining the role of different environments – from landscapes and seascapes to cities, villages and more – within social life.
+It also engages with research examining the role of different environments – from landscapes and seascapes to cities, villages, heritage/memory sites and more – within social life.

 Proposals from postgraduate students are particularly welcomed.